Alexis Jordan (album): Background

 Jordan began writing songs while she was in third grade.
-At the age of 11, she moved with her parents and three younger siblings Taylor, Malichai and Malcolm to Santa Clarita, California, to pursue a career in the arts.
-At the age of 12, Jordan served as an opening act for Smokey Robinson at a Stevie Wonder tribute concert.
+At the age of 11, she moved with her parents and three younger siblings Taylor, Malichai and Malcolm to Santa Clarita, California, to pursue a career in the arts, and at the age of 12, Jordan served as an opening act for Smokey Robinson at a Stevie Wonder tribute concert.

 In 2006 Jordan auditioned for the first season of America's Got Talent.
 She sang Whitney Houston's "I Have Nothing" at her audition and made it through to next round, only to be eliminated in the semifinals.
 After being eliminated from the show, Jordan and her family moved to Atlanta to be closer to the music industry.
 While there, she began to upload cover songs on YouTube while submitting demos.
 By 2008, Jordan's YouTube page was racking up millions of views.
 The exposure led Jordan to the attention of production team Stargate who called her to fly to New York and record a few songs with them.
 While in the studio, rapper Jay-Z walked in, which ultimately resulted in Jordan becoming the first artist signed to the new, Sony Music-affiliated label, StarRoc/Roc Nation – a joint venture between Stargate and Jay-Z's Roc Nation label.

-In an interview with Digital Spy Alexis Jordan revealed that one of the tracks on her new album is dedicated to her fans.
-She described the song "Say That" as a "thank you" to her fans who have stood by her over the past two years.

-"I would say it's one of those records that is dedicated to my fans," she told Digital Spy.
-"I'm saying, 'say that it's us' - that even if things don't work out - then at least we still have each other!

-"I have to thank my fans on this record because they've been more supportive than I could have ever imagined.
-This is the song where I'm asking them to stay with me."

-Discussing the sound of the track, she said: "This is my country one, but there's also a bit of reggae in there too.
-It's one of the earlier tracks I recorded that I loved to death.
-I kept it aside right at the beginning of the project, so it's stayed with just me for a very long time!"